Cycling – An Aerobic Exercise

 Cycling used to be my method of transport at one time, but I’ve become accustomed to using the car, and therefore, I tend to be a bit lazy.

 To be safe, don’t venture out too far until you have reached a certain fitness level, through regular, gentle exercise, and stick to the cycle lanes.
 Better still; if you can get maps to find some of the more scenic routes, you will enjoy the ride even more.
-Here in London we have cycle lanes which are on a par with Copenhagen, Amsterdam and Tokyo.
+Here in London, we have cycle lanes which are on a par with Copenhagen, Amsterdam, and Tokyo.

 If you live in London and want to get the maps free, visit Transport for London website, click on cycles routes and fill the form in for free maps.
 Perhaps you folks from other parts of the globe have similar free goodies to encourage you to buy a bike, or if you have one, to get it out of the shed and dust it down.
-Yes, cycling is a nice way to cure high blood pressure naturally and kinder to this environmentally conscious age don’t you think?
+Yes, cycling is a nice way to cure high blood pressure naturally, and kinder to this environmentally conscious age don’t you think?
 Oh, and remember!
 For health and safety, those of you who have bikes don’t forget to get it serviced before you venture out on the road.

 Cycling and the Feel-Good Factor

+Did you know that regular exercise, like bike riding, triggers the release of chemicals called endorphins in the brain?
+These chemicals enhance your mood and that in turn should encourage more enthusiasm to exercise.
 High blood pressure is caused mostly through life style.
-It’s good to know these facts but it will only be of benefit to you if you get “on your bike” mate!
+It’s good to know these facts, but it will only be of benefit to you if you get “on your bike” mate!
 As they say here in London!